akpchang/healtheworld/README.md

 # healtheworld
-DevSlopes guide to iOS Development, but with a benevolent twist.
+Following DevSlopes guide to iOS Development, but with a benevolent twist.